 Defecating and when those losses are greater than our intake dehydration can settle in.

-The first signs of dehydration are a sensation of thirst dry mouth and lips dark urine difficulty concentrating and irritability.
+The first signs of dehydration are a sensation of thirst dry mouth and lip dark urine difficulty concentrating and irritability.

-The best way to avoid becoming dehydrated is to monitor your urine color and drink fluids before you get thirsty.
+The best way to avoid becoming dehydrated is to monitor your urine colour and drink fluids before you get thirsty.

 Once the thirst sensation is present dehydration is already underway.

-Generally drinking around 2 litres of water per day is recommended with more likely needed for males people and drier hot people who exercise or people who perform heavy physical labor.
+Generally drinking around 2 litres of water per day is recommended with more likely needed for males people and drier hot people who exercise or people who perform heavy physical labour.

 Also Read: Dehydration - Symptoms, Causes and Treatments